Andrea R. Nahmod: Eearly Life and Education

-Nahmod received her Ph.D. from Yale University in 1991.
+Nahmod received her Ph.D. from Yale University in 1991 under the supervision of Ronald R. Coifman.
 She went to work as a research fellow at Macquarie University from 1992 to 1994, followed by positions at University of Texas, Austin, the Mathematical Sciences Research Institute, and the Institute for Advanced Study, before coming to work at University of Massachusetts, Amherst in 1998.